 The purpose of the CPCC Code of Student Academic Integrity (see Student Handbook) is to support the continued growth and development of a strong academic community based on the principles of academic honesty and integrity.

 Although the commitment to maintaining and enforcing high standards of academic honesty and integrity at Central Piedmont Community College rests with all members of the college community, faculty members, in particular, are charged with taking measures to preserve, convey and model those standards by example in their own academic pursuits and in the learning environment which they create for their students.
 Students, likewise, as members of the college’s academic community, are obligated to take an active role in the preservation of the standards of academic honesty and integrity and encourage others to respect those standards.

 It is the expectation of the college that students maintain absolute integrity and high standards of individual honor in their academic work.
 Conduct that violates the standards of academic honesty and integrity and which is subject to disciplinary action, may include, but is not limited to: cheating, fabrication and falsification, plagiarism, abuse of academic materials, installation of a computer virus or complicity in academic dishonesty.
 Any student who violates the CPCC Code of Student Academic Integrity is subject to academic disciplinary action.
 Such action may include, but is not limited to, recorded entry of the incident by the Office of Student Conduct and Civility, reduced grades or dismissal from college classes, programs and activities.

 Readmission from Suspension

 When a student returns after a term of suspension, he or she continues to be advised by the student counselor.
 If, at the end of the term following suspension, the student’s term Grade Point Average (GPA) meets the Standards of Progress, he or she is returned to good standing by a faculty advisor in the program of study.
-For more information, go to Policy 5.10 Grading Policy.
+For more information, see Policy 5.10 Grading Policy.